François-Xavier LALANNE (1927-2008)

 Duchamp's bathtub was an operational failure.
 It is too large to be installed in the bathroom, and Teeny, Marcel's widow, leaves it in her living room.
 In 1969 Lalanne makes a hippopotamus bathtub in brass and copper.
 This unique piece 128 x 84 x 290 cm was sold for $ 4.3M by Christie's on November 12, 2019, lot 13 M.

-The obese belly of that animal looks like a French commode galbée, isn't it ?
+The obese belly of the hippopotamus looks like a French commode galbée, isn't it ?
 It may also cheerfully carry on its shelves and trays glasses, shakers, bottles, ice, bar spoons and juicers.

 2000 Ane Planté